8 - Paraffine hergebruiken

 • With your own Bain-marie, fill the larger pot with water and then place the smaller pot in the water.

-• Please note that the large pot with water does not overflow after filling the small pot with candle residue.
+• Please note that the large pot of water does not overflow after filling the small pot with candle residue.

-• Keep a reserve several inches below the rim of the large pot.
+• Keep a reserve of a few inches below the rim of the large pot.

 • Melt by sorted color.

-• Melt the candle remains at a temperature between 70° and 90*C
+• Melt the candle residue at a temperature between 70° and 90*C

-• Provide a plastic or metal mold to collect the paraffin during purification.
+• Provide a plastic or metal mold to hold the paraffin during purification.

 • Take the colander and place an old clean cotton cloth (rag).
-Stretch the rag with some clothespins.
+Tighten the rag with a few clothes pins.

-• Pour the warm candle remains through the colander.
+• Pour the warm candle residue through the colander.

-• The second step is to purify as much dye as possible from the paraffin.
+• The second step is to purify as much dye from the paraffin as possible.

 • Take the colander and place a paper towel.
-One layer of the tissue paper is sufficient, otherwise the paraffin will not pass through the paper.
-Replace the paper sheet regularly.
+One layer of the paper towel is enough, otherwise the paraffin will not go through the paper.
+Change the paper sheet regularly.

-• Repeat the second step with dark-colored paraffin.
+• Repeat the second step for dark colored paraffin.

 Prepare paraffin for use.

-If the newly obtained paraffin will be used for indoor candles, it is best to use the following.
+If the newly obtained paraffin is to be used for indoor candles, it is best to use the following procedure.

-• Melt the recycled paraffin as explained above.
+• Melt the reused paraffin, as explained above.

 • Do not heat higher than necessary.
 65°C should be the maximum.

-• Add the same amount of new paraffin to the reused paraffin.
+• Add an equal amount of new paraffin to the reused paraffin.

 • Add 10% stearin of the weight of the new paraffin.
-Example: 100 grams of recycled paraffin makes 100 grams of new paraffin and 10 grams of stearin.
+EG: 100grams of recycled paraffin makes 100grams of new paraffin and 10grams of stearin.

 • Add the desired food coloring.

-• It is best to add fragrances at the end of preparation, just before pouring into glass or jars.
+• It is best to add fragrances at the end of preparation, just before pouring into glasses or jars.

 Important: